asmarshall/awaken-raspberrypi/README.md

-# Awaken - Raspberry Pi Integratio
+# Awaken - Raspberry Pi

-This python doc was written to work with the awaken.com web browser.
+Python script written for hardware that integrates with the Awaken web app.
+Find the site at http://awakenapp.herokuapp.com/.

-instructions:
+## Instructions:
 1. Place python doc in pi
 2. Edit autostart file to run awaken.py
 3. reboot raspberry pi